 - International money order.
 You can get this type of money order from your bank and send it overseas to your recipient, who then cashes it at their own bank.
 While more secure than a personal check, it’s a slower option than using an electronic transfer.
 It also costs a little more — you’ll have to purchase the check, and your recipient may be charged a fee by their own bank cashed.

-Emergency cash transfers in Azerbaijan
+Same-day cash transfers to Azerbaijan

 You might need to send an emergency cash transfer to Azerbaijan — for example, if a friend traveling through the country loses their wallet.
 When you need to transfer funds urgently, your fastest possible transfer will often be your most expensive option.
 Carefully review the exchange rate and transfer fee against your needs so that you understand exactly how much it will cost you.